It’s no secret among scuba divers that a dive computer can be one of the most expensive pieces of scuba diving gear but that needn’t be the case!

 It has been designed with a beginner diver in mind; the screen is easy to read, even more so with the powerful backlight and the single button user interface is extremely simple to operate.

-It allows air, nitrox and gauge mode like all dive computers but also fresh water setting, salinity setting, precautionary programming, residual nitrogen memory reset and multi-gas capability.
+It allows air, nitrox and gauge mode like all dive computers but also fresh water calibration precautionary programming, residual nitrogen memory reset and multi-gas capability.

 The screen is slimmed down for a sleek aesthetic yet is still easy to read, especially so thanks to the labels around the edges which makes viewing the displayed information very easy.
 It’s operated via one highly durable metal button.

 You can upload your dive log directly onto your smartphone with bluetooth connectivity as soon as the dive is over.
 Software on the watch can be updated as Mares releases newer versions.